A-GHOSH-dev/blockchain-project/README.md

 - Highlight the potential for future research to enhance the reliability and justifiability of carbon credit allocations, especially in strategic player scenarios.

-# Establishing a Secure, Transparent, and Autonomous Blockchain of Custody for Renewable Energy Credits and Carbon Credits
+# 7.Establishing a Secure, Transparent, and Autonomous Blockchain of Custody for Renewable Energy Credits and Carbon Credits

 ## Proposed Methodology: